Skip to content

 Pros of Ten Thousand Tactical Short for Lifting

 The first aspect that I like the Tactical Short for from a lifting point of view is the ripstop shell.
-It’s lightweight and durable to abrasion, a nice perk for folks doing deadlifts and cleans where a barbell’s knurling touches the front of the legs.
+It’s lightweight and durable against abrasion, a nice perk for folks doing deadlifts and cleans where a barbell’s knurling touches the front of the legs.

 Another pro is that this model features 5″ and 7″ inseam options.
 Personally, I love 7″ shorts and feel like they’re a good length for lifting sessions — 5″ are a bit too short for me.
 The last perk of the Tactical Short is the thick waistband because it provides a nice level of security and these shorts never really come undone.